-The green and red LEDs located to the left (refer to Figure 37) indicate the status of the APS.
+The green and red LEDs located to the left (refer to Figure 38) indicate the status of the APS.

-- The green PWR LED indicates if the supply voltage for the APS sensor is okay. - The red STAT LED reports reading (LED on or blinks irregularly), internal (LED blinking 1 Hz) and communication error (LED blinking 5 Hz).
+- The green PWR LED indicates if the supply voltage for the APS sensor is okay. - The red STAT LED reports internal and communication errors. - For safety relevant operation, read the APS error and APS status via the CAN / RS485 bus (for details refer to the APS Safety Manual).

-Figure 37: Power (PWR) and status (STAT) LED
+Figure 38: Power (PWR) and status (STAT) LED

-LED Color Function OFF ON Slow blinking (1 Hz) Fast blinking (5 Hz) PWR Green Supply voltage No power Power OK - - STAT Red Status signal No errors Reading error APS internal fault Communication error (only for CAN types; CAN channel is not connected or no acknowledge received)
+LED Color Function OFF ON Slow blinking (1 Hz) Fast blinking (5 Hz) PWR Green Supply voltage No power Power OK - - STAT Red Status signal No errors Reading error APS internal fault Communication error